What is Consumer Research?

 Consumer Research Objectives

 Consumer research is conducted to improve brand equity.
 A brand needs to know what consumers think when buying a product or service offered by a brand.
+Every good business idea needs efficient consumer research for it to be successful.
 Consumer insights are essential to determine brand positioning among consumers.

 Consumer research is conducted to boost sales.
 The objective of consumer research is to look into various territories of consumer psychology and understand their buying pattern, what kind of packaging they like and other similar attributes that help brands to sell their products and services better.